jdereg/json-io/README.md

 The `JsonReader / JsonWriter` code does not depend on any native or 3rd party libraries.

 _Please donate some Bitcoins (or fractional bitcoins) to: 1FBca31Ta3uDvgxcvJEo6QzQQjsDVFeA4W if you find json-io useful and use it your software._

-_Check out java-util at http://github.com/jdereg/java-util_
+_For useful and powerful Java utilities, check out java-util at http://github.com/jdereg/java-util_

 ### Format
 **json-io** uses proper JSON format.
 As little type information is included in the JSON format to keep it compact as possible.
 When an object's class can be inferred from a field type or array type, the object's type information is left out of the stream.
 For example, a `String[]` looks like `["abc", "xyz"]`.